Understanding The Journey Of Dating Someone With Abandonment Issues

 Remember that everyone's healing journey is unique, and your partner's progress may not move at the same rate as others.
 Instead, try to focus on building a strong foundation that can support the growth and healing of both individuals in the relationship.

-Seeking support
+Seeking support through therapy

 Empirical research generally supports online cognitive behavioral therapy as a valid and effective treatment method for psychiatric disorders and other mental health challenges, such as abandonment issues.
 This type of therapy has been proven to yield the same positive results as in-person therapy, potentially making it a viable option for those seeking help with abandonment issues and other concerns.

-Remember, being a supportive partner doesn't necessarily mean fixing your partner's problems or healing them on their behalf.
+Remember, being a supportive partner doesn't necessarily mean fixing your partner's abandonment issues or healing them on their behalf.
 It can mean providing understanding, empathy, and love while they navigate their own journey toward healing and personal growth.
 Your emotional well-being and boundaries are equally important in the relationship, so make sure to prioritize self-care and seek support for yourself along the way.

 Takeaway